nlpsandbox/nlpsandbox.io/wiki/608037-PHIAnnotationDeIdentification.md

 2. Open a ticket or a Pull Request in the GitHub repository [nlpsandbox/nlpsandbox-schemas] and describe your suggestion.
 3. Join us on the [NLP Sandbox Discord Server] and post your question or suggestion to the channel `#schemas`.

-Target Task Opening Date: Spring 2020
+Target Task Opening Date: March 2021

 ### Evaluation